shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Her old wolf skin hung from the back of her head, as the hairs were pulled out one by one as it peeled itself off her scalp.
 Then, as if taking off a mask, her face peeled off, starting at her forehead, reaching down around her eye sockets, and down her nose.
 Her muzzle snapped back into her face, leaving her old skin feeling like a wet rag on her nose.
 Her new jaw was full of teeth even sharper than before.
 Finally, with her cheeks peeling off in one last painful burst, she was free of her old wolf skin.

 The old wolf skin hung limply on top of her head.
-She shrieked in disgust as she shook violently to get it off.
-But it was as if her muscles didn’t know how.
+She shrieked in disgust as she violently shook to get it off.
+But her muscles seemed to have forgotten how.
 She just awkwardly shook her head back and forth instead.
-Finally, she gingerly picked up the skin by the nose and flipped it over her head, jumping to the other side of the room as it landed.
+When that didn’t work, she gingerly picked up the skin by the nose and flipped it over her head, jumping to the other side of the room as it fell away.

 Her heart beat rapidly as she assessed her new condition.
-Using a mirror, she found that her face was much smaller, and oranger, with a white muzzle.
+Using a mirror, she found that her new face was much smaller, and oranger, with a white muzzle.
 Her green eyes glowed even in the night’s darkness.
 Red hair flowed from her head to her shoulders, where her orange-striped arms attached.
 She had white furry gloves, and a strange arrangement of knuckles, with no claws?
-Ah, there were claws, just hidden.
+Ah, there were the claws, just hidden.

 The rest of her body was all orange.
 Surely, there’s such a thing as an orange wolf, right?
 Just because she’s smaller than before, orange, and has feet that can fit into a cat’s boots, doesn't mean she’s a cat, right?

 The cat boots around her feet hugged her, comforted her, welcomed her to cathood.

-Ersatzica shook her head.
-This can’t be happening.
+Ersatzica shook her head. *No, this can’t be happening.
 It didn’t work!
 The treacherous lock didn’t work!
 It was supposed to stop the heirloom from working, but it didn’t!
 And these boots!
 How did they have so many effects??
-That’s not how heirlooms are supposed to work!
+That’s not how heirlooms are supposed to work!*

 Ersatzica slumped onto her stool, buried her face in her hands, and cried.

-“Ersatzica!”
-Mudrich yelled from across the town.
+*AWOOO!* (“Ersatzica!”)
+Mudrich howled from across the town.

 Ersatzica looked out the window.
 It was dark, and that meant curfew, and bedtime.
 Her eyes widened, and her ears flipped back.
 She paced around her workshop.

 How is she going to go to the barracks like this?
 As a cat?
-But how can she not go?
+But how can she *not* go?
 If she stays, the first place they’ll look for her is her workshop.
 And when they find her and they see that she’s a cat, they’ll… they’ll…

 Well, they won’t find her.
 She’ll leave.
 But how?
 Her workshop is in the middle of town.
 How could she possibly get out without anyone…